unicode-cookbook/recipes/README.md

 ## Overview

-This directory contains recipes (use cases) that supplement the [Unicode Cookbook for Linguists](https://github.com/unicode-cookbook/cookbook/blob/master/unicode-cookbook.pdf).
+This directory contains recipes (use cases) that supplement [The Unicode Cookbook for Linguists](https://github.com/unicode-cookbook/cookbook/blob/master/unicode-cookbook.pdf).
 Each recipe is in its own subdirectory:

 - [Basics](https://github.com/unicode-cookbook/recipes/tree/master/Basics): basics of grapheme segmentation and text tokenization in the [Python](https://www.python.org/) and [R](https://www.r-project.org/) programming languages
 - [ASJP](https://github.com/unicode-cookbook/recipes/tree/master/ASJP): tokenize ASJP wordlists with the R